 In cases where one parent wants the child to testify in court against the other parent, children may be especially vulnerable.
 Thus, Florida law attempts to provide extra protection for children under 16 years of age, particularly if the child has been a witness or victim of abuse in the home.

 This could include, among other protections, allowing the child to provide testimony in camera (which simply means in the judge’s chambers, not in open court) or, depending on the age and/or vulnerability of the child, the use of a Guardian Ad Litem (GAL).
 A GAL an officer of the court brought in to interview the child and review the circumstances of the case so he or she may then give testimony on the child’s behalf.

-If you anticipate your divorce proceeding will be one of high conflict, with a need to include testimony from one or more of your children, or you anticipate the other parent may wish to call your child to testify, please call Ambrose Family Law today to schedule an appointment.
+If you anticipate your divorce proceeding will be one of high conflict, with a need to include testimony from one or more of your children, or you anticipate the other parent may wish to call your child to testify, please call Sandra K. Ambrose today to schedule an appointment.
 We would welcome the opportunity to discuss the particulars of your case to see how we may be of help.